-The programming assignments will be practical coding tasks to help students become familiar with the syntax of the programming language and the process of writing code, testing, and debugging.
+Essays will help students understand primary questions in Cognitive Science.
+They will also provide an opportunity for writing practice and feedback.
+Programming assignments will be practical coding tasks to help students become familiar with the syntax of the programming language and the process of writing code, testing, and debugging.

 ||2 events; one in lab after first programming assignment is marked; one in lecture after first reading response is marked

 On completion of this course, the student will be able to:

 - Demonstrate an understanding of the themes and questions encompassed by Cognitive Science across a variety of disciplines

 - Evaluate recent findings in Cognitive Science to identify how they inform long-standing debates in the field